Arcohol/mini-dns-relay/report.md

 ### Detailed Requirements

-On startup, the program should read environmental variables, user arguments and the local hosts file.
+On startup, the program should read environmental variables, command line arguments and the local hosts file.
 It also opens two `UdpSocket`s: one for communicating with clients, one for communicating with upstream DNS server.

-Upon receiving queries from client, the program parses the packet and extract useful information for further process.
-The hosts file is looked up for local answer construction and blacklist blocking.
+Upon receiving queries from clients, the program parses the packet and extract useful information for further processing.
+The hosts file is checked for local answer construction and blacklist blocking.

 If all questions in the query can be processed without consulting the upstream DNS server, a reply consisting of one or multiple answers is constructed and sent to the clients.
 Otherwise, the query packet is forwarded to the upstream DNS server.

 ## System Design

-Generally speaking, there are two loops running **asynchronously**, namely 'forward' and 'reply'.
+Generally speaking, there are two loops running **asynchronously**, namely '**forward**' and '**reply**'.
 The following diagrams show the their workflows.

 ### Flow Chart